uzluisf/HCCS335/lectures/lecture03.md

 # Lecture 3: Algorithm analysis

-An **algorithm** .
-Among all the things we'd like to know about an algorithm,
+An **algorithm** is a clearly  defined set of simple instructions which must are to be followed in order to solve a particular problem.

 ## Mathematical background